balunist/mbp_docs2/source/the_basics/about.rst

 About MapBoards Pro
 *******************

-MapBoards Pro is a Fusion 360 Plug-In which focuses on preparing your model for manufacturing.
+MapBoards Pro is a Fusion 360 add-in which focuses on preparing your model for manufacturing.

 The goal of this section is to give you a quick overview of what MapBoards Pro is and how you might use it.

-MapBoards Pro (MBP) will create a map which is the arrangement of component bodies in a model on one or more boards or layout.
-The arrangement is done with copies of the bodies leaving the model intact.
-Placement of the bodies is based on a tight rectangular bounding box for the bodies.
-This provides quick results and reasonable nesting.
+MapBoards Pro (MBP) allows you to create maps, which are arrangements of component bodies in a model on one or more boards or layouts.
+The arrangement is created using copies of the bodies, leaving your original model intact.
+Placement is based on a tight rectangular bounding box around each body, providing quick results and reasonable nesting.

-When executing MBP the default option for Map Output Type is Component Bodies which will arrange copies of the bodies in your model onto one or more boards matching the material type and thickness.

-The map layout can be customized to match your preference or manufacturing requirements then saved as default.
+The map layout can be customized to match your preferences or manufacturing requirements then saved as default.
 See :ref:`map_layout-label` for details.

-Try something simple… Select a simple design at first with only a few components to become familiar with the options available.
-When you launch MBP it will evaluate your model and display a list of material types (material type and thickness).
-The first time a material type is encountered it will provide the minimum Width and Length which will fit the largest part of that type.
-You can provide default dimensions you prefer and it will remember and use those dimensions the next time this material type is encountered.
+**Try something simple…** Begin by selecting a simple design with only a few components to become familiar with the options available.
+When you launch MBP , it will evaluate your model and display a list of board types described by material types and thicknesses .
+With each board type there are two dimensions, width and length, which will be used as the default board size when creating a map.
+The first time a material type is encountered these values will be set large enough to accommodate the largest component of that board type.
+You can set these dimensions to be whatever you prefer for that target board size and it will remember and use those dimensions the next time that material type is encountered.

+When executing MBP make sure the option Map Output Type is set to Component Bodies , which is the default.
+This selection will create and display a map of the components in your model on their corresponding board types.

-Creating a map with bodies results in a single entry in the UnDo list, UnDo MapBoards Pro.
-This enables you to run MBP multiple times creating maps with different options and roll back-and-forth through the different maps by doing an UnDo (Cmd-Z), ReDo (Shift Cmd-Z), …
+Creating a map of component bodies results in a single entry in the UnDo list labeled **UnDo MapBoards Pro**.
+This enables you to run MBP multiple times and create maps with different options, which you can roll back and forth through using commands UnDo (Cmd-Z) and ReDo (Shift Cmd-Z).

+To Create a map you simply click the OK button.
+Popup messages will keep you informed of the progress.
+When completed one or more mapped boards are displayed in the Top View and the screen will be resized to view both your model and the created map.
+The view may be rotated if there are multiple boards to fill your screen in more of a landscape view.

-One or more maps are created under the component maps.
-In order to save a map you just need to hide it by turning of the visibility icon.
+One or more maps are created under the component **maps**.
+To save a map, hide it by turning off the visibility icon.
 See :ref:`multiple_maps-label` for details.

-If you are using or plan to include linked components and assemblies in your model than see :ref:`linked-label` for details.
+If you are using or plan to include linked components and assemblies in your model, see :ref:`linked-label` for details.

-You can display all parts found for a material type with their dimensions by selecting a material type in the list.
+You can display all components of a particular board type with their dimensions by selecting a board type from the list.
 See :ref:`selection-label` for details.

-The dimensions you enter on the lumber tab represent the default boards size that will be used when mapping.
-Once you become familiar with creating maps you may want to use :ref:`material_management-label` to create and manage a list of board sizes available for each material type which can be shared across multiple design projects.
+The dimensions you enter in the lumber tab represent the default board size that will be used when mapping.
+Once you become comfortable creating maps, you may want to use :ref:`material_management-label` to create and manage a list of board sizes available for each material type, which can be shared across multiple design projects.

-Don't worry, MBP will not modify your model.
-The map created is a separate component named map found in the browser tree at the root which is cleared with each run of MBP.
-You can remove the map by pressing Cmd-Z (UnDo MapBoards Pro) or rerun MBP and pressing ESC then OK to delete.
+Don’t worry, MBP will not modify your model.
+A map is created as a subcomponent of the maps component at the root of the browser tree and cleared with each run of MBP .
+You can remove the map by pressing Cmd-Z (UnDo MapBoards Pro) or rerunning MBP and pressing ESC then OK to delete.

-Experiment with the following option to get the results you desire.
+Experiment with the following options to get the results you desire:
   - :ref:`arrange_type-label` - choose from 3 optional arrangement types
   - :ref:`rotate-label` - permit 90 degree component rotation for best fit
   - :ref:`selection-label` - selected components can be rotated or duplicated

-For a complete list of options with descriptions see :ref:`options-label`.
+For a complete list of options with descriptions, see :ref:`options-label`.
 You can also reference this options list from the context tree.

 Introduction Videos
 ===================

-For an overview of MapBoards Pro features and options watch this video which is old and missing many enhancements but useful.
+Watch this video for an overview of MapBoards Pro features and options, which is a somewhat outdated but useful introduction.

 .. raw:: html